KQM-git/TCL/docs/combat-mechanics/frames.md

 ## Input and Buffer

 Input lag is known as the time between a button being pressed and the game recognizing it.
-When using an input overlay we can see that an animation will usually start 2 frames after the input occurs, meaning the game receives said input some time between 0 and 2 frames.
+When using an input overlay we can see that the animation will usually start 2 frames after the input occurs, meaning the game receives said input sometime between 0 and 2 frames.

-Buffering refers to the game "storing" an input, e.g. when pressing the Normal Attack button twice in a row \(first time before N1 and second time during N1\), you will get N1 followed by N2 because N2 is buffered.
+Buffering refers to the game "storing" an input, e.g. when pressing the Normal Attack button twice in a row (the first time before N1 and the second time during N1), you will get N1 followed by N2 because N2 is buffered.
 Most Normal and Charged Attacks can be buffered, but Bow Charged Attacks cannot.
-As mentioned above, any action **after** Normal Attacks \(except the next Normal Attack or Charged Attack\) can't be buffered because it will cancel the Normal Attack immediately when the action is input.
-Any action after swapping to a character also can't be buffered, meaning you have to wait until the new character appears before inputting an action in order for it to go through.
+As mentioned above, any action **after** Normal Attacks (except the next Normal Attack or Charged Attack) can't be buffered because it will cancel the Normal Attack immediately when the action is input.
+Any action after swapping to a character also can't be buffered, meaning you have to wait until the new character appears before inputting an action for it to go through.

 ### Catalyst N1 Buffer